 There are over 37 different species of living stones, and at least 145 different varieties.
 Some of the most popular are:

-First discovered in South Africa by Juanita Aucamp, after whom the variety is named, this plant loves sandy, well draining soil.
+First discovered in South Africa by Juanita Aucamp, after whom the variety is named, this succulent loves sandy, well draining soil.
 Generally red or red-brown in color this variety produces delicate, pale yellow flowers.
 A hardy variety, it is more tolerant than other living stones of incorrect watering.
 This robustness makes it a popular choice for beginners and casual gardeners.

-The aucampiae is a hardy variety that is a forgiving plant that is a great starting point for novices.
+The aucampiae is a hardy variety that is a forgiving succulent plant that is a great starting point for novices.

 Originating in South Africa this species is named after Dorothea Huyssteen, who first recorded its existence.
 At home on the feldspar, this particular variety thrives best in grit laden soils.
-Lithops dorotheae has dark green or brown leaves that are mottled with cream colored speckles.
+Lithops dorotheae has dark green or brown new leaves that are mottled with cream colored speckles.
 All of this is complemented by the plants bright, yellow flower.

 The bright yellow flower of the dorotheae variety sits in eye catching contrast to the plants plain surroundings.